Wei Min She Organization: Areas of Work

 Some of the areas in which WMS worked were:

 Building labor struggles: Asian workers faced many struggles and were often mistreated because of immigration stereotypes.
 Immigrant workers had limited work protection compared to other working classes.
 They also had to work long hours without compensation.
 Most of them worked extra hours only to get paid the lowest wage.
 This area of work focused on Asian workers uniting with the larger working class to stand against imperialism and inequality in the workforce.

 Student organizing: Events and programs pushed by students were prominent in the Asian American activism movement.
-WMS helped student organizations raise awareness for ethnic group studies and anti-imperialism.
+WMS helped student organizations raise awareness for ethnic studies and anti-imperialism.
 With guidance and support, student organizations, a critical body mass, were able to coordinate and execute events important for the progression of the movement.

 Fighting for democratic rights: Democratic rights that WMS fought for included but were not limited to health issues, housing concerns, educational rights and equal employment opportunities.

 Building relationships with the U.S and China: WMS created environments for open discussion and forums supporting harmony between China and the U.S.

 Building struggle against oppression of women: WMS appealed to feminism by wanting equal rights for men and women.
 The organization emphasized support systems for women in the workforce, women and childcare, and participated in events that raised awareness for those issues.